 You can learn more about the benefits of exercising as well as how to create a fitness routine in the articles below:

-In this intervention, Thirty (30) seconds of cycling was performed at maximum effort with Four (4) minutes of recovery.
-This was repeated Four (4) to Six (6) times per session, Three (3) times per week (Gibala and McGee, 2008, Boutcher, 2011).
-This resulted in only a weekly workout duration of 2 to 3 minutes and with great results (cardiovascular and otherwise).
-Therefore, HIIT may be able to help those who may not have enough time to exercise to both start and maintain a regular exercise programme or schedule.
+In this intervention, thirty (30) seconds of cycling was performed at maximum effort with four (4) minutes of recovery.
+This was repeated Four (4) to Six (6) times per session, Three (3) times per week (Gibala and McGee, 2008; Boutcher, 2011).
+This resulted in only a weekly workout duration of 2 to 3 minutes, and with great results (cardiovascular and otherwise).
+Therefore, HIIT may be able to help those who lack sufficient time to exercise to both start and maintain a regular exercise programme or schedule.

 In this article, we will explore three (3) major health benefits of High-Intensity Interval Training (HIIT) and any risk factors associated with its performance.
 These include cardiovascular health, better breakdown of fat and carbohydrates for fuel and increased energy when exercising and post-exercise